homebridge/homebridge-vm-image/README-Updated.md

 - Beta: Most recent beta releases of Homebridge 2.0, and Homebridge UI.
 And the upcoming version of NodeJS.
 - Alpha: Most recent alpha releases of Homebridge, and Homebridge UI.
 And the upcoming version of NodeJS.

-The virtual disk and applicance images are parkaged and available as a github release.
+All virtual disk and applicance images are parkaged and available as a github release.

    - [Stable/Latest](https://github.com/homebridge/homebridge-vm-image/releases/latest)

   For the beta and alpha releases, please select the most recent beta or alpha tag
    - [Tags](https://github.com/homebridge/homebridge-vm-image/releases/tag/)

+---

 ## Usage - Virtual Disk Image